 - If you find things that are missing, ask clarifying questions, such as:

 - What did you mean by that?

 - I’m a little confused.
 Can you describe in more detail what that character did first, second, etc.?

 - What word do you think you might be missing in that sentence?
 Read it again…

 Remember, you would do all of this every so often, not for every journal entry your student makes.

 Have you ever had your student keep a reading response journal before?

 Daily writing in a reading response journal is one fairly painless way to improve your students’ writing fluency and help them get past the “I hate to write” phase.
-If you choose a great book and you’re consistent with the writing time, this can help your child who hates to write realize it’s not so painful after all.
+If you choose a great book and you’re consistent with the writing time, this can help your child who hates writing realize it’s not so painful.